wix-incubator/wix-ui-tpa/src/components/Ratings/README.md

-## Rating
+## Ratings
-An implementation of an Rating for TPAs
+An implementation of an Ratings for TPAs

 ## Theme properties (All are optional)